 The Inner Workings Of Beautiful Machines…

 Welcome to our blog about the inner world of electronic music synthesizers.
 This is a site for those who use and love vintage electronic musical instruments or who are interested in joining the community of people who are continuing the legacy of creating music using these machines.
-TSLOS is run by Steve Jones and Craig Sue at our service centre in Sydney, Australia.
+TSLOS is run by Steve Jones and Craig Sue at our service centre in Melbourne, Australia.

 The purpose of this blog is to take you inside these synthesizers with little photo essays detailing the inner workings of the vintage instruments that we use ourselves and that come through our restoration workshop.
 The posts will provide a little technical information without being too nerdy, the idea being to provide a photographic tour under the hood of each synthesizer with insights into how and why they work and sound as they do.
 If you are into vintage synths and have wondered what things such as Curtis chips and Moog ladder filters actually look like, Why a CS-80 weighs 100 kilo’s or why a Roland MKS-80 is most definitely not a “Jupiter 8 in a rack” then our blog will show you.